Zidna-IM/Cyclistic-Google-capstone-project/README.md

 The data has been made available by Motivate International Inc. under this [license](https://www.divvybikes.com/data-license-agreement).
 This is public data that can be used to explore how different customer types are using Cyclistic bikes.

 ### Data Organization
-There are 12 files with naming convention of YYYYMM-divvy-tripdata and each file includes information for one month, such as the ride id, bike type, start time, end time, start station, end station, start location, end location, and whether the rider is a annual member or not.
+There are 12 files with naming convention of YYYYMM-divvy-tripdata and each file includes information for each month, such as the ride & station id, bike type, start & end time, start & end station, start & end location, and whether the rider is a annual member or not.

 The corresponding column names are ride_id, rideable_type, started_at, ended_at, start_station_name, start_station_id, end_station_name, end_station_id, start_lat, start_lng, end_lat, end_lng and member_casual.